Display-Lab/display-lab.github.io/about.md

 permalink: /about/
 ---
-DISPLAY Lab aims to discover how clinical performance feedback works in organizations.
-The lab's research focus is on developing software for digital behavior change interventions to make clinical performance feedback useful, used and effective.
+DISPLAY Lab aims to discover how clinical performance feedback works in health systems.
+Our focus is on developing software for digital health interventions to make clinical performance feedback useful, used and effective.

 The lab is directed by